Kotlin/dokka/README.md

 ```

 #### Multiplatform
-Since 0.9.19 dokka supports multiplatform projects.
+Since version 0.9.19 dokka supports multiplatform projects.
+For a general understanding how a multiplatform documentation is generated, please consult the [FAQ](https://github.com/Kotlin/dokka/wiki/faq).
-The available configuration options for multiplatform are like those for single platform, but the `configuration` block
-is replaced by `multiplatform` which has inner blocks for each platform.
-The inner blocks can be named arbitrary,
-however if you want to use source roots and classpath provided by Kotlin Multiplatform plugin, they must have the same names.
+In the multiplatform mode, the `configuration` block is replaced by a `multiplatform` block which has inner blocks for each platform.
+The inner blocks can be named arbitrary, however if you want to use source roots and classpath provided by Kotlin Multiplatform plugin, they must have the same names.
+See the example blow:

 Groovy
 ```groovy